 How do I calculate holiday for someone who works different hours each week?

-If you have casual staff or workers who might vary the number of hours they work weekly, and you don’t know in advance how many hours this will be, clearly a straight calculation of days or hours won’t work.
-What you need to know is how much holiday is accrued for each hour they work.
-If you offer the statutory minimum holiday entitlement, i.e. 28 days for full time employees, then the calculation is 12.07% of time worked.
+One option is to work out how much holiday is accrued for each hour they work.
+If you offer the statutory minimum holiday entitlement, i.e. 28 days for full time employees, then the calculation to ensure workers get 5.6 weeks holiday is 12.07% of time worked.

 So if someone works, say, 25 hours for 3 weeks, then one week at 12 hours, one at 15 and one at 5, they will have worked a total of 107 hours over a six week period.
 They will have therefore accrued 12.07% of that as holiday entitlement.
 107 ÷ 100 x 12.07 = 12.91 hours’ holiday entitlement, which you would round up to 13 hours.